nightseas/pcduino3_nano_a20/README.md

 A Linux based software system for ARM usually contains these components:
  - Bootloader: U-Boot and a small boot running before it (xloader, boot0, FSBL... could be close-source)
  - Kernel: Now 4.x is the mainline version, and 2.x is still widely used.
-Also large number of modules, mostly drivers, just to reduce the size fo kernel image.
+Also large number of modules, mostly drivers, just to reduce the size of kernel image.
- - Root File System: Can be built by busybox or builroot tools, or fetched from Ubuntu, Debian, Fedora...
+ - Root File System: Can be built by busybox or buildroot tools, or fetched from Ubuntu, Debian, Fedora...
- - You also need a loacal or corss platform compiler (ARM Linux GCC) to compile all the softwares.
+ - You also need a local or cross platform compiler (ARM Linux GCC) to compile all the softwares.

 ## Cross-compiler: Linaro GCC